Visa & Passports

 If you are visiting Cambodia during your travels, then your Cambodian visa will be issued when you arrive at any of the international airports or at the border crossing.
 There is no letter of authorisation required in advance.
 You will need to provide two passport photos and the cost is US$35.

-If you are travelling Along the Mekong to Cambodia with Rickshaw Travel then you will cross into Cambodia via the Vinh Xuong border.
-You will travel by boat up the river and disembark to arrange your visa on arrival at the land crossing.
+If you are travelling Along the Mekong to Cambodia with Rickshaw Travel then you will cross into Cambodia via the Vinh Xuong/Song Tien border on the Vietnamese side and K’am Samnar Border on the Cambodia side.
+You will travel by boat up the river and disembark to arrange your visa for Cambodia on arrival at the border crossing.
 Your guide will also be on hand to assist you should you require it!

 As an alternative to dealing directly with the embassies, we’ve teamed up with the Visa Machine, a specialist visa provider who can help you with your application.